apache/whimsy/www/status/README.md

 Mtime
 -----

-Anchors and the top of each major branch emanating from the root have an mtime which indicates when that data was last updated.
+Anchors and the top of each major branch emanating from the root have an *mtime* value which indicates when that data was last updated.
 This is described below in the control flow section below.

 Control Flow
 ============